 Across the pond in New York City, this sprawling kitchen by Gachot Studios defies the laws of Manhattan's small spaces.
 Featuring a four-seat kitchen island and an entire backsplash wall of white marble, it is both a chef's dream and an entertainer's delight.

 What we love: The Lambert & Fils suspension light and floor-to-ceiling storage cabinets.

 This elegant tone-on-tone kitchen by Los Angeles–based design firm DISC Interiors is stunning in its subtlety.
-It's the home of Carly de Castro of Pressed Juicery—also a friend of Jenni Kayne.
+It's the home of Carly de Castro of Pressed Juicery.
 The blond wood and cream tones feel beachy and appropriate for its coveted Santa Monica location.

 What we love: The La Scala glass pendant and the repetition of blonde and cream tones.

-The Manhattan home of Naomi Watts and Liev Schreiber may have been our favorite for the entire year—and the kitchen is no exception.
-Designed by Ashe + Leandro, the space features checkered black and white floors, duck egg lacquered cabinets, and globe pendant lights symmetrical to the three bar stools below.
+The Manhattan home kitchen of Naomi Watts and Liev Schreiber may have been our favorite for the entire year—and the kitchen is no exception.
+Designed by Ashe Leandro, the space features checkered black and white floors, duck egg lacquered cabinets, and globe pendant lights symmetrical to the three-bar stools below.

 What we love: The vintage breakfast banquette and the built-in refrigerator doors.